Whatis dam, A detailed Information, article

 Constructing a dam is a multi-stage process that includes multiple steps

-• Site selection and surveying to identify the optimal location for the dam
+• Site choice and surveying to find the optimal location for the dam

 • Design and planning, including determining the type of dam, size, and materials to be used